 - · Formal application to Caldwell University Office of Graduate Studies

 - Official transcript(s)

 - Two (2) letters of recommendation

 - Minimum undergraduate GPA of 3.0

-- · A one to two-page statement of goals and objectives expected by the candidate while in the program
+- .
+A one to two-page statement of goals and objectives expected by the candidate while in the program

 - Personal interview

-Required Core Courses (21 credits) ED 528 Literacy Assessment and Evaluation 12-hour field requirement FD 576 Reading Foundations ED 510 Reading and Communication (3) may be substituted for this course Diagnosis and Correction of Reading Difficulties FD 564 12-hour field requirement ED 577 Teaching Writing: Process to Produc ED 610 Educational Research I ED 611 Ed.
-Research II ED 628 Supervised Practicum and Reading
+Required Core Courses (21 credits)

+ED 528 12-hour field requirement Literacy Assessment and Evaluation 3 ED 576 ED 510 Reading and Comm Reading Foundations unication (3) may be substituted for this course 3 ED 564 12-hour field requirement Diagnosis and Correction of Reading Difficulties 3 ED 577 Teaching Writing: Process to Produc 3 ED 610 Educational Research I 3 ED 611 Ed.
+Research II 3 ED 628 40-hour field requirement Supervised Practicum and Reading 3